ARLabXiang/VFFruitRecon/README.md

 # VF-FruitRecon: 3D Fruit Reconstruction and Size Estimation with Foundation Models from Stereo Pair Images.
+(UnderReview)

 ## Overview
 `VF_FruitRecon_directory.py` parses directory of left and right images through Grounded-SAM -> FoundationStereo -> SAM-3D to generate the mesh of individual fruits.